 We sailed Chaika locally for ten years before taking off for Mexico.
-Now that we are back she has returned to her former role as our "floating summer home".
-One of our favorite local cruising destinations is Active Cove up in the northern San Juan Islands: tough to find a free buoy, but real nice if you get one.
+Following that she returned to her former role as our "floating summer home".
+One of our favorite local cruising destinations was Active Cove up in the northern San Juan Islands: tough to find a free buoy, but real nice if you get one.

-The first and last nights of our trips north from Seattle usually are at the bay just south of the Port Townsend Canal.
+The first and last nights of our trips north from Seattle were often at the bay just south of the Port Townsend Canal.
 Beautiful view of Mount Rainier and good for an early start out into the Straits.

 The hike up to Eagle Cliff makes Pelican Beach a favorite stop.
 Note the Washington State Ferry emerging from the fog bank.